 Choose options

-Get Medieval Tewkesbury Sword, 15th Century
+Get Tewkesbury Medieval Sword, 15th Century

 Medieval sword with Tewkesbury scabbard, 15th century

 The Wars of the Roses (1455–1485) were a series of battles for the English crown fought between the noble houses of York and Lancaster.
-Both houses were offshoots of the same European ruling dynasty, the Plantagenets, which had ruled England for three centuries.
-These civil wars (interspersed with brief periods of relative peace) took their name from the roses that both rival families bore on their respective coats of arms: white for the Yorks and red for the Lancasters.
+Both houses were branches of the same European ruling dynasty, the Plantagenets, which had ruled England for three centuries.
+These civil wars (interspersed with brief periods of relative peace) take their name from the roses that both rival families bore on their respective coats of arms: white for the Yorks and red for the Lancasters.
 After 30 years of political machinations and horrific bloodshed, the family feud eventually led to the fall of the House of Plantagenet and the rise of the House of Tudor.

 This sword is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.